hms-dbmi/i2b2-to-PCORNET-CDM/data_projects/pms_dn/pms_registry/R-ETL/README.md

 * Developmental Questionnaire
 * Adolescent and Adults Questionnaire

-These three files are HTML tables in .xls files.
-**Do not open these files with excel !**
+These three files are HTML tables in .xls files. **Do not open these files with excel !**

 They must first be renamed as following:
-* dataClinical.xls
+* dataClinical.xls for the Clinical&Genetic Questionnaire
-* dataDevelopmental.xls
+* dataDevelopmental.xls for the Developmental Questionnaire
-* dataAdult.xls
+* dataAdult.xls for the Adolescent and Adults Questionnaire

 and placed in the scripts folder.